Antiphospholipid Syndrome (APS) (bsh 2024)

 Definition

-A patient with thrombosis or a defined pregnancy morbidity who has persistent antiphospholipid antibodies (APL)
+An autoimmune disease characterised by thrombosis or a defined pregnancy morbidity in association with persistent antiphospholipid antibodies (APL)

 Diagnosis